Cloth diapers vs. disposables…one of the many decisions you have to make as an expecting parent.

 Until you know that sodium polyacrylate has a warning label on the material safety data sheet (MSDS).
 You know, the MSDS that’s mandatory to keep with all chemicals found in the workplace…

-Here’s what MSDS has to say about sodium polyacrylate: it’s “a potential respiratory tract irritant,” which “may cause burning, drying, itching and other discomfort, resulting in reddening of the eyes,” and of course the ever so pleasant lung irritation.
+Here’s what MSDS has to say about sodium polyacrylate: it’s “a potential respiratory tract irritant,” which “may cause burning, drying, itching and other discomforts, resulting in reddening of the eyes,” and of course the ever so pleasant lung irritation.

 It also says to avoid contact with skin (especially sensitive baby skin?) and to flush thoroughly with water if contact does occur.
 Wait, it gets better!

 The MSDS also says to: “contact a licensed professional waste disposal service to dispose of this material… Product or containers must not be disposed of with household garbage”.